Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ![Remove species button on species homepage](media/remove-button-species-homepage.png)

 ### Remove genome

+Select the 'Remove species' button, on the top right of the Species homepage.

 A warning message will be displayed.
 Select the green 'Remove' button to delete the species genome fron your list.